dev4press/debugpress/readme.txt

 To enable WordPress debug mode via `wp-config.php`, check out the article here: [WordPress Setup](https://debug.press/documentation/wordpress-setup/).

 == Changelog ==
+= 1.6 (2021.01.06) =
+* New: requires PHP 7.0 or newer
+* New: debugger panel - Roles
+* New: roles panel - shows registered user roles
+* New: changed the loading order and activation priority
+* Edit: few improvements to the readme file
+* Fix: tracker loading causes problem with some plugins changing user roles

 = 1.5 (2020.11.14) =
 * New: debugger panel - Tools
 * New: tools panel - links to the individual plugin info panels